jheard-tw/onaji/README.md

-# Onaji
+# Onaji　(同じ)

 - Author: Jefferson Heard
 - Email: jheard@teamworks.com
 - Version: 0.0.1

-A PyTest plugin for performing regression tests between two commits or two branches in Git.
+Onaji is a PyTest plugin for performing regression tests between two commits or two branches in Git.

 To use Onaji, include it in your `conftest.py` and import the logger object in